openaustralia/openaustralia-parser/README.md

 For example, [Linda Burney's](http://www.aph.gov.au/Senators_and_Members/Parliamentarian?MPID=8GH) is `8GH` as you can see in the URL of her APH page http://www.aph.gov.au/Senators_and_Members/Parliamentarian?MPID=<strong>8GH</strong> and also in [the commit](https://github.com/openaustralia/openaustralia-parser/commit/8c286a12f5cc00682a011b4159d821ccc7b3b245#diff-b66a2e76ccb4627268b1733ec86424e8R887) that added her to OpenAustralia.org.

+#### Checking

+After making changes run [`./parse-members.rb`](https://github.com/openaustralia/openaustralia-parser/blob/master/parse-members.rb), check the output, and also check that it's loaded your changes correctly into your development copy of OpenAustralia.org.

 ### Ministerial reshuffles

 #### What